moka-guys/SNP_array_transition_211220/custom_reference/readme.md

 1) take a list of specimen numbers, find the rhchp files and copy them into a subfolder.
 These can be used to create a msv to be used in step 2:
 2) for the list of specimens, if they do not have a call within the a known syndrome region copy them into a subfolder

+### Usage

+The script should be run on the arrays VM to ensure that all folder locations are accessible to the script.

 ### step 1 - Collect rhchp files:
 need to provide 3 arguments: